 Are you still performing your finishing operations the way you were 10 or even 5 years ago?
 Sure, it takes time to develop a process.
-But if you are not continuously improving, refining, and re-developing—you’re going to be passed by someone who does.
+But if you are not continuously improving, refining and re-developing, you’re going to be passed by someone who is.
 Here’s an example:

-In any case, some times slow periods can actually be a good thing, giving a company time to re-evaluate or examine the way in which they operate their production methods.
+In any case, sometimes slow periods can actually be a good thing, giving a company time to re-evaluate or examine the way in which it operates its production methods.
 Those that are in it for the long haul simply cannot continue to do so competitively with equipment several decades old.
 Thus we examine various components of a grinding, polishing, or buffing operation: